7.4 Healthy lifestyles and healthy nutrition

 There are several projects and initiatives encouraging healthy lifestyles and healthy nutrition for young people.
 They range from more general information offers to specific campaigns, and most of them are part of the national strategies or action plans (see: National strategies).

-The youth magazine 'Den Insider' is published quarterly by Fondation Cancer and deals with various health issues (such as healthy nutrition, sports, smoking, self-confidence, cancer, etc.).
+The youth magazine 'Den Insider' is published quarterly by the Fondation Cancer and deals with various health issues (such as healthy nutrition, sports, smoking, self-confidence, cancer, etc.).
 It is an important resource offered to young people to inform and encourage them about healthy lifestyles and healthy nutrition.

-Furthermore, Fondation Cancer provides support to help people to stop smoking in the form of information leaflets and runs a helpline to offer consultation for interested people.
+Furthermore, the Fondation Cancer provides support to help people to stop smoking in the form of information leaflets and runs a helpline to offer consultation for interested people.

 The nationwide campaign 'No alcohol under 16 years – We adhere!'
 (Keen Alkohol ënner 16 Joer – Mir halen eis drun!) was launched in 2007 by the National Centre for the Prevention of Substance Abuse together with the Ministry of Health.
 The campaign addresses all adults with the goal of sensitising them to behave responsibly with regard to alcohol, especially in the context of the healthy development of children and adolescents.
 The aim is to create a stronger awareness of the importance of the issue especially with regard to the sale of alcohol (in supermarkets, gas stations, bars, or festivities) to young people under the age of 16 (since 2006, the sale of or offering alcoholic beverages to minors under 16 years of age is prohibited).
-The campaign also provides stimulus materials and discussion material for youth workers and parents so that they can contribute to the implementation of the campaign.
+The campaign also provides stimulus and discussion material for youth workers and parents so that they can contribute to the implementation of the campaign.

 The National Centre for the Prevention of Substance Abuse runs the service 'FRO NO' which provides information on psychotropic substances and aid or consultation institutions in Luxembourg both online and by phone.
 The 'Trampolin' service provides initial and continuing training courses for social, educational, psychological and medical professionals on addiction and addiction prevention.